Preventing Asleep at the Wheel Truck Accidents

 If you were the victim of an 18-wheeler accident in Texas, call The Stephens Law Firm Accident Lawyers at 281-623-1701.
 Joe Stephens, a certified personal injury attorney, has over 30 years of experience in injury and wrongful death cases.
 He has recovered millions of dollars in compensation for his clients.

 Getting in an accident is a hard experience for anyone.
 In addition to personal injuries, you have to worry about damage to your vehicle, recovery time, loss of income, and other complications.
-As a top automobile wreck lawyer in Houston, TX, Joe will handle the details for you.
+As a top automobile wreck lawyer in West Houston, Joe will handle the details for you.
 His Law Firm will fight for you to get the justice you deserve while you recover from your injuries.

 Types of Trucking Accidents We Handle in West Houston and Across Texas: